Cyproheptadine is an antihistamine. It is taken for allergic conditions.

 - You have prostate problems, or if you have been experiencing any difficulty passing urine.

-- You know you have a blockage in your small intestines.
+- You know you have a stomach ulcer or a blockage in your small intestines.

 - You have epilepsy.